numericube/numericube.deploy/README.md

 2. fab -H <host> release

-   * Get the remote tag deploy on remote host
+   * Get the remote tag deployed on remote host

-   * If no tag -> bootstrap your remote machine for receive your app
+   * If no tag -> bootstrap your remote machine (see config for default pkg to be installed)

-   * Else give you a review about previous version installed on remote host
+   * Else give you a review about previous versions installed on remote host

    * Call your provisionner on remote host (salt or ansible) and deploy your app